ERP beyond your fridge

 Waste less

-Always know what's expiring next.
+Always know what's due next.

 Input forms made for productivity